tplooker/draft-looker-cose-cwt-claims-in-headers/draft-ietf-cose-cwt-claims-in-headers.md

 As described in [@RFC9052], if the COSE payload is transported separately ("detached content"), then it is the responsibility of the application to ensure that it will be transported without changes.

 The reason for applications to verify that CWT claims that are present both in the payload and the header of a CWT are identical, unless it defines other specific processing rules for these claims, is to eliminate potential confusion that might arise by having different values for the same claim, which could result in inconsistent processing of such claims.

+Processing information in claims prior to validating that their integrity is cryptographically secured can pose security risks.
+This is true whether the claims are in the payload or a header parameter.
+Implementers must ensure that any tentative decisions made based on previously unverified information are confirmed once the cryptographic processing has been completed.

 Profiles define how to use CWT claims and their semantics for particular applications, whether they are in the COSE payload or the CWT Claims header parameter, or both.
 Therefore, understanding how to process the CWT Claims requires unambiguously knowing the profile being used.
 A recommended way to include this information in the COSE structure is use of the `typ` (type) Header Parameter [@I-D.ietf-cose-typ-header-parameter].
 Other methods for determining the profile can also be used.